zzx-peter/verl/docs/examples/config.rst

   iteration.
 - ``data.return_raw_input_ids``: Whether to return the original input_ids without adding chat template.
-This is mainly used to accommodate situations where the reward model’s chat template differs from the policy.
-It needs to be decoded first, then apply the RM’s chat template.
+This is mainly used to accommodate situations where the reward model's chat template differs from the policy.
+It needs to be decoded first, then apply the RM's chat template.
 If using a model-based RM, and the policy and RM chat_templates are different, this flag needs to be set
 - ``data.return_raw_chat``:
 - ``data.truncation``: Truncate the input_ids or prompt length if they exceed max_prompt_length.
-Default is ‘error’, not allow exceed the max_prompt_length.
+Default is 'error', not allow exceed the max_prompt_length.
 The users should increase the max_prompt_length if throwing the error.